microsoft/vscode-docs/docs/remote/wsl.md

 WSL2 does not have that file watcher problem is also not affected by the new setting.

-### What are the connectivity requirements for the VS Code Server when it is running in WSL?
+### What are the connectivity requirements for the Remote - WSL extension?

-The VS Code Server requires outbound HTTPS (port 443) connectivity to:
+The Remote - WSL extension and VS Code Server require outbound HTTPS (port 443) connectivity to:

 - `update.code.visualstudio.com`
 - `marketplace.visualstudio.com`